 We employ scientists, chemists, process engineers and technicians who are engaged in research and development, process technology and quality assurance activities in Leverkusen, Germany.
 These individuals have the responsibility for improving our chloride and sulfate production processes, improving product quality and strengthening our competitive position by developing new products and applications.
-Our expenditures for these activities were approximately \$13 million in 2016, \$18 million in 2017 and \$16 million in 2018.
-We expect to spend approximately \$17 million on research and development in 2019.
+Our expenditures for these activities were approximately \$18 million in 2017, \$16 million in 2018 and \$17 million in 2019.
+We expect to spend approximately \$17 million on research and development in 2020.

-We continually seek to improve the quality of our grades and have been successful at developing new grades for existing and new applications to meet the needs of our customers and increase product life cycles.
-Since the beginning of 2014, we have added nine new grades for pigments and other applications.
+We continually seek to improve the quality of our grades and have been successful in developing new grades for existing and new applications to meet the needs of our customers and increase product life cycles.
+Since the beginning of 2015, we have added ten new grades for pigments and other applications.